Human Highway: Credits

 Editing and post-production supervision is credited to James Beshears (Madagascar, Shark Tale, Shrek).
-The screen play is credited to Bernard Shakey, Jeanne Field, Dean Stockwell, Russ Tamblyn and Beshears.
+The screenplay is credited to Bernard Shakey, Jeanne Field, Dean Stockwell, Russ Tamblyn, and Beshears.
 The members of Devo were asked to write their own parts.
 Choreography is credited to Tamblyn.
-Music is credited to Neil Young and Devo.
+Music is credited to Young and Devo.
 The film's score was the first by Mark Mothersbaugh (Rugrats, Nick and Norah's Infinite Playlist, Herbie: Fully Loaded, Rushmore, The Royal Tenenbaums, The Lego Movie), who also portrays Booji Boy and a nuclear garbage man.
-Most of the songs by Young in the film would be released on the album Trans.
+Most of the songs by Young in the film were released on the album Trans.